 Jamelle attended the University of Virginia, where he graduated in 2009 with degrees in political and social thought, and government.

 Jamelle is also a photographer, documenting his surroundings using digital and analog tools.
 To see his photos, visit his blog or follow him on Instagram.
-He's also on Tiktok.
+He's also on Tiktok and YouTube.